Article I. Membership

 - Space for member’s name, signature, and the date proxy was signed.

-1. Outgoing or current president declares the regular or special General Assembly open and confirms if there is quorum based on voting members present, votes received by mail and by electronic media.
+1. Outgoing or current president declares the regular or special General Assembly open and confirms if there is a quorum based on voting members present, and votes received by mail and by electronic media.

 2. If there is a quorum and the meeting can proceed, as the first item of business, General Assembly shall elect, by show of hands, a three-person “Assembly Committee” that consists of a Chairperson, a Secretary, and a Member.